nchain-innovation/utxo-as-a-service/docs/Project.md

 * Write utxo set to database
 * Load txs from database on startup
 ## In Progress
+* Get web interface working

 * Check on mainnet

 ## TODO

-* Get web interface working
+* Add option to start the service from block file rather than the database

+* Add collections

+* Add ability to get tx
+* add ability to get block

 * Determine the file offset to locate blocks in block file (data/block.dat)